-"\$ 7325.
+\\$ 7325.
 Political activity permitted; employees residing in certain municipalities.

-"The Office of Personnel Management may prescribe regulations permitting employees, without regard to the prohibitions in paragraphs (2) and (3) of section 7323 of this title, to take an active part in political management and political campaigns involving the municipality or other political sudivision in which they reside, to the extent the Office considers it to be in their domestic interest, whenment of the United States; and
+"The Office of Personnel Management may prescribe regulations permitting employees, without regard to the prchibitions in paragraphs (2) and (3) of section 7323 of this title, to take an active part in political management and political campaigns involving the municipality or other political sudivision in which they reside, to the extent the Office considers it to be in their domestic interest, when-

-"(1) the municipality or political subdivision is in Maryland or Virginia and in the immediate vicinity of the District of Columbia, or is a municipality in which the majority of voters are employed by the Govern-
+"(1) the municipality or political subdivision is in Maryland or Virginia and in the immediate vicinity of the District of Columbia, or is a municipality in which the majority of voters are employed by the Government of the United States; and